zentralwerkstatt/teaching/art185ai.md

 - [Twitter discussion](https://twitter.com/DrBeef_/status/1055285640420483073) (2018)
 - :book: [We Made Our Own Artificial Intelligence Art, And So Can You](https://www.wired.com/story/we-made-artificial-intelligence-art-so-can-you/)

 Weekly assignment: Find an artwork that has been made using computers.
 Briefly (300 words max.) describe the artwork and the role the computer has played in its production.
-Send an image of the work, a link to or description of where you found it, and the text to me until next Monday.
+Send an image of the work and the description to me until next Monday at noon.
 We will review some of the works in class on Tuesday.

 ### 1/15: History of Computer Art, 1965